ThirdRealityStudios/GUInness/README.md

 # Planed Features
 - add paths
-- add combo boxes
 - add video components
 - add simple background sound tracks.
-- add complex buttons: a button which has a complex shape.
 - add scalable content: components can be zoomed in/out with different levels of detail (especially for creating maps or games).
 - add hyperlinks to open links on the web.